-Our product portfolio includes over 1,000 products across a range of high-performance analog mixed-signal semiconductors and photonic components.
-During fiscal years 2019 and 2020, and the thirteen weeks ended June 28, 2019, 58.6%, 57.9% and 60.3% of our net sales were derived from IC-sensor-related products and 26.3% and, 25.5% and 22.9% were derived from power IC-related products, with the remainder of our net sales in each fiscal period were derived from sales of wafer foundry products and our distribution of Sanken products.
-During the thirteen weeks ended June 26, 2020, sales of sensor IC-related products and power IC-related products accounted for 63.8% and 36.8% of our net sales, respectively.
+Our product portfolio includes over 1,000 products across a range of high-performance analog mixed-signal semiconductors.
+During fiscal years 2019 and 2020, 58.6% and 57.9% of our net sales was derived from sensor-related products and 26.3% and 25.5% was derived from power-related products, with the remainder of our net sales in each fiscal year derived from sales of wafer foundry products and our distribution of Sanken products.